Weisbergbsf/marvel/README.md

 # Marvel

 Marvel is a project developed with React and Ant Design.
-This application will allow the user to see the list of all characters, where each personage is displayed on a Card with the name and the image.
+This application will allow the user to see the list of all characters, where each character is displayed on a Card with the name and the image.
 It is also possible to search for a character by name, list in alphabetical order, view the details and series of the character, edit the name and description of the character and mark it as a Favorite.

 This project uses the official Marvel API which only provides the GET method.
 To simulate a PATCH of a character's data and to favor it, Local Storage was used - which makes it possible to store data locally in the user's browser.